mattiaswong6/Mom-and-Pops-Recipes/README.md

 From a young age, my mom began teaching me how to cook and bake.
 I didn't know it then, but I now recognize that she was teaching me an invaluable skill.
 As a student living away from home, I enjoy cooking for myself and emulating my mom's recipes.
 However, I sometimes find that I cannot remember certain ingredients that go into making her food.
 Furthermore, living alone has made me realize that it is difficult to manage an inventory of food and keep track of when food expires. **After experiencing these problems, I am interested in creating an app that may solve them.**

+## User Stories

+- As a user, I want to be able to create a new recipe with specified ingredients and preparation time, and add it to a list of recipes.
+- As a user, I want to be able to view a list of the titles of the recipes in my collection.
+- As a user, I want to be able to delete a recipe from my collection.
+- As a user, I want to be able to select a recipe in my collection and view the recipe in detail.
+- As a user, I want to be able to add ingredients to a list of ingredients (ie. a virtual pantry).
+- As a user, I want to be able to view a list of the titles of ingredients in my pantry.
+- As a user, I want to be able to discard ingredients from my virtual pantry.
+- As a user, I want to be able to search for recipes that can be made using the ingredients currently added to my virtual pantry.